gabridele/Beamer-Theme/README.md

 ## CIMeC version

+--- implementation of cimec theme in progress, 16:9 version coming soon as well ---

 This repository is a fork from the work of Giacomo Borin and Leonardo Errati.
 Here you can find an implementation for the CIMeC department.

 This project aims to code a LaTeX beamer theme for master's & bachelor's degrees of the University of Trento (Italy), but also to provide a quasi-official theme for professors, students, et cetera working or studying at UniTn.
 As of now, this is a _non-official_ project.
 The theme will follow current guidelines for style and impagination.